|

 We are now in a position to develop a solution to

-address the core problem and the resulting symptoms.
-The tool for that is the cloud.
-To return to the previous page press Alt key + left arrow.
+to the previous page press Alt key + left arrow.
 (1) Dettmer, H. W., (1997) Goldratt’s Theory of

 Constraints: a systems approach to continuous improvement.
 ASQC Quality Press, pp 62-119.
 (2) Dettmer, H. W., (1998) Breaking the constraints